maurodelazeri/mysql-backup-golang/README.md

 ======

 ### Overview
-mars is a tool for backing up multiple MySQL databases with multiples options.
+Mars is a tool for backing up multiple MySQL databases with multiples options.
 The backups are outputted as a .tar.gz and are stored locally, there is also support for retention in days/weeks/months

 ### Usage